r-grandorder/tri-hermes/en/pages/anastasia.md

 ...I know Avicebron the golem master made that.

 **Kadoc:**
-And I know it's possible to ride on its shoulder, since it's outfitted with defensive spells, but...it's one thing to know it and another to DO it! ! !
+And I know it's possible to ride on its shoulder, since it's outfitted with defensive spells, but...it's one thing to know it and another to DO it!!!

 **Kadoc:**
 Are you out of your damn mind, Fujimaru?
 Hmm...Maybe this is exactly the sort of crazy you need to be to succeed in these sorts of situations.